Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 ### Narrative Summary

-In this exercise, we will combine POST and GET methods to build a simple product API.
-We will use an in-memory list to store products during the app runtime.
+In this exercise, the POST and GET methods are combined to build a simple product API using an in-memory list to store products during the app runtime.

 Learners will create:

-* A POST endpoint to add products using JSON data.
+* A `POST` endpoint to add products using JSON data.
-* A GET endpoint that retrieves a product by its ID via a route parameter.
+* A `GET` endpoint to retrieve a product by its ID using a route parameter.
-* A GET endpoint that searches for products by name using a query string parameter.
+* A `GET` endpoint to search for products by name using a query string parameter.

-This practical example demonstrates how different types of model binding work together to enable basic API operations for creating and retrieving resources.
+This practical example demonstrates how various types of model binding—route, query string, and body—work together to support basic API operations for creating and retrieving resources.

 ### Instructions